More Ingredients for an Altarelli Cocktail at MiniBooNE: Results using Out - of - the - box Generators

-We also repeat the steps leading to \cref{fig:GeneratorComp} using out-of-the-box generator predictions instead of normalizing to the measured NC$\pi^0$ rate from Ref.~\cite{MiniBooNE:2009dxl}.
+We repeat these analyses here, but now using the generators ``out of the box,'' i.e.\ \textit{not} re-normalizing their predictions.
+We note that this means re-deriving cut thresholds for electron/pion separation based on an out-of-the-box \nuance prediction that is ${\sim}75\%$ of the one we studied in the main text.
+We then apply these cuts to the various neutrino event generator samples without any normalization according to the measured NC$\pi^0$ rate from Ref.~\cite{MiniBooNE:2009dxl}.
 The result is presented in \cref{fig:GeneratorCompOOB}.
-Because the generators' $\pi^0$-production rates have not been normalized to the MiniBooNE measurement, we now observe much more spread between their predictions, ranging from as low as 537 NC$\pi^0$ events misidentified as CCQE $\nu_e$ (from the \texttt{GiBUU} generator using the \textsc{Circle1} cut) to as high as 1001 (for \texttt{GENIE} tune \texttt{G18\_10a\_02\_11a} using the \textsc{Circle0} approach).
+Because the generators' $\pi^0$-production rates have not been normalized to the MiniBooNE measurement, we now observe much more spread between their predictions, ranging from as low as 493 NC$\pi^0$ events misidentified as CCQE $\nu_e$ (from the \texttt{GiBUU} generator using the \textsc{Circle1} cut) to as high as 874 (for \texttt{GENIE} tune \texttt{G18\_02a\_02\_11a} using the \textsc{Circle0} approach).
 In general, \texttt{GENIE} predictions are characteristically high.
-Taking this range of predicted NC$\pi^0$ backgrounds, our re-evaluated significance of the neutrino-mode low-energy excess varies between $2.2\sigma$ and $6.9\sigma$.
-When also including 2p2h$\gamma$ events, our final result (considering out-of-the-box generator predictions) is an excess that may be as low as $251.2 \pm 135.6$ events, or only $1.9\sigma$ in significance.

 Thus, we conclude by saying that, if the $\texttt{GENIE}$ Monte Carlo predictions were to be trusted blindly, the MiniBooNE low-energy excess would be far less significant than previously stated.
 In reality, however, the data-driven methods used in the main text (and also by the MiniBooNE collaboration) are more robust and should be trusted more.